 Develop a Manual with Customer Service Guidelines

 To offer great customer service, the entire staff needs to be clear about what that means for your restaurant or bar.
 Decide how you want to serve your customers, and write it down in a manual.
-No restaurant is too small to have a manual either—any business from chain restaurant to small café should have a cohesive set of guidelines.
+No restaurant is too small to have a manual either—any business from a chain restaurant to a small café should have a cohesive set of guidelines.

 Tie your business philosophy to your customer service values, and include these ideas in the manual.
 This will help your staff understand your goals, and provide guidance as they work.